IBM forecasts full-year profit above estimates on cloud growth

 Over the past few years, Chief Executive Officer Ginni Rometty has been trying to shift the company’s focus to the cloud through acquisitions and also by selling some of IBM’s legacy businesses.

-IBM bought Linux maker Red Hat Inc in a $34 billion deal last year, its biggest acquisition so far, in a push to expand its subscription-based software business and counter falling software sales and declining demand for mainframe servers.
+IBM bought Linux maker Red Hat Inc in a $34 billion deal last year, its biggest acquisition so far, in a push to expand its subscription-based software business.

+Revenue from the cloud business rose 21% to $6.8 billion in the fourth quarter, its largest so far.

 The company forecast an adjusted profit of at least $13.35 per share for the year, compared with estimate of $13.29.

+IBM reported adjusted gross profit margin of nearly 52% for the quarter, a rise of 230 basis points, which was its largest in more than 10 years.

-IBM had changed its reporting structure last year – its two biggest segments now are cloud and cognitive software, and global technology services.
+The company had changed its reporting structure last year – its two biggest segments now are cloud and cognitive software, and global technology services.

-Revenue from the cloud and cognitive software segment, which includes Red Hat, rose 8.7% to $7.2 billion.
+Revenue from the cloud and cognitive software segment, which includes Red Hat, rose 8.7% to $7.2 billion in the fourth quarter ended Dec.
+31.

 IBM has said that it would report only a portion of Red Hat’s actual revenue for some quarters, while recording all its expenses as required by U.S. accounting standards.